-All Over the Place | Serena Clarke | Joint Review by Laura and Anjali
+All Over the Place | Serena Clarke | Discussion from Laura and Anjali

 Anjali:

-When we were approached to review this book, I was hesitant to say yes because I thought I couldn’t really give much input, as I don’t really read chick-lit.
+When we were approached to review All Over the Place, I was hesitant to say yes because I thought I couldn’t really give much input, as I don’t really read chick-lit.
 But at the same time, I was drawn to it and really wanted to read it because it pretty much sounded like my life (except the whole mysterious man on a train thing…or the having to flee the country in embarrassment thing…or…).
 I don’t actually read a lot of chick-lit, but I do watch a lot of chick-flicks, so that’s what I had to go on when I read this story.
 I really liked the story line, and though it was an almost ‘typical’ chick-flick-lit (a phrase I’m positive is going to catch on…) with a love triangle and ‘argh, who should I choose!?’ type of vibe to it, it was atypical in that it incorporated elements like a TV show in New Zealand, a bunch of dead rock stars, a hair salon in London and a mother on the look out for someone new.
 I guess the random elements like that surprised me (in a good way) and the whole plot stood out to me because Livi has connections with New Zealand, and England…much like I do…I think I just need to ride the subway more to find me a handsome man…

 Laura:

-much away!
-Yes and no. I will simply say that I was rooting for one person and
+This is tough to answer without giving too much away!
+Yes and no. I will simply say that I was rooting for one person and they didn’t win.
+However that did not surprise me as if you read between the lines a little, the clues were there.

 Laura: